Louis Riel: Early life

 The Red River Settlement was a Rupert's Land territory administered by the Hudson's Bay Company (HBC).
-At the mid-19th-century the settlement was largely inhabited by Métis people of mixed First Nations-European descent whose ancestors were for the most part Scottish and English men married to Cree women and French-Canadian men married to Saulteaux (plains Ojibwe) women.
+At the mid-19th-century the settlement was largely inhabited by Métis people of mixed First Nations-European descent.
+Their ancestors were for the most part Scottish and English men married to Cree women, and French-Canadian men married to Saulteaux (plains Ojibwe) women.

 Louis Riel was born in 1844 in his grandparents' small one-room home in St-Boniface near the fork of the Red and Seine rivers.
 Riel was the eldest of eleven children in a locally well-respected family.
 His father, who was of Franco-Chipewyan Métis descent, had gained prominence in this community by organizing a group that supported Guillaume Sayer, a Métis arrested and tried for challenging the HBC's historical trade monopoly.
 Sayer's eventual release due to agitations by Louis Sr.'s group effectively ended the monopoly, and the name Riel was therefore well known in the Red River area.
-His mother was the daughter of Jean-Baptiste Lagimodière and Marie-Anne Gaboury, one of the earliest European-descended families to settle in Red River in 1812.
+His mother was the daughter of Jean-Baptiste Lagimodière and Marie-Anne Gaboury, one of the earliest White families to settle in Red River in 1812.
 The Riels were noted for their devout Catholicism and strong family ties.

-Riel began his schooling at age seven, and by age ten he attended St. Boniface Catholic schools, including eventually a school run by the French Christian Brothers.
-At age thirteen he came to the attention of Bishop Alexandre Taché who was eagerly promoting the priesthood for talented young Métis.
-In 1858 Taché arranged for Riel to attend the Petit Séminaire of the Collège de Montréal.
+Riel began his schooling at the age of seven, and by age ten he attended St. Boniface Catholic schools, including eventually a school run by the French Christian Brothers.
+At age thirteen he came to the attention of Bishop Alexandre Taché, who was eagerly promoting the priesthood for talented young Métis.
+In 1858 Taché arranged for Riel to attend the Petit Séminaire de Montréal.
 Descriptions of him at the time indicate that he was a fine scholar of languages, science, and philosophy.
 While a good student, he was also hot-tempered, extreme in his views, intolerant of criticism and opposition, and not opposed to arguing with his teachers.